What is Market-to-Book Ratio (M/B)?

 Market-to-book value ratio = 20* 1 00 000 / 1,500,000 = 2,000,000/1,500,000 = 1.33

-Here, the market perceives a market value of 1.33 times the book value to company X.
+Here, the market perceives a market value of 1.33 times the book value of company X.

 Analysis & Interpretation

-It is important to understand the market-to-book value ratio when it is less than 1 and greater than 1.
+Understanding the market-to-book value ratio is important when it is less than 1 and greater than 1.
 A simple analysis can reflect undervaluation when it is less than 1 and overvaluation when it is greater than 1.
 Let’s check below for a more in-depth understanding and interpretation of the ratio.

 Market-to-Book Ratio Less Than 1

 Undervaluation – An Investment Opportunity

 A normal investor would look at this as an investment opportunity.
-The basic assumption behind this is most businesses have a higher market value compared to their book values.
-For a majority, the assumption is also true, and the reason is simple.
+The basic assumption behind this is that most businesses have a higher market value than their book values.
+The assumption is also true for a majority, and the reason is simple.
 The books of accounts record assets at their purchase price.
-A business having purchased an asset, say a piece of land or a building 20 years ago, must have much higher market realizable values, due to the appreciation in real estate prices.
+A business having purchased an asset, say a piece of land or a building 20 years ago, must have much higher market realizable values due to the appreciation in real estate prices.
 In the balance sheet, the balance is shown at the purchase price, so the book value is nowhere close to the real fair market value of the business.
 Apart from these, there are intangible assets that the business has created over the course of time.
 Most businesses have not valued them in their books.

 Overvaluation – Misrepresented Books